danielver02/ALPS/INSTALL.md

 On macOS, homebrew is a good way to install the necessary packages:

 ```
-brew install gcc openmpi
+brew install gcc open-mpi
 ```

-There have been reports about issues with openmpi when used with certain compilers on macOS.
-In that case, it is worth trying MPICH instead of openmpi:
+There have been reports about issues with Open MPI when used with certain compilers on macOS.
+In that case, it is worth trying MPICH instead of Open MPI:

 ```
 brew unlink open-mpi